ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Latitude, longitude, altitude, accuracy, altitude-accuracy, heading and speed MUST be as defined in the W3C Geolocation API {{W3C.GeoLoc}}
 (which, in turn, is based on {{WGS84}}).
 If the entity is stationary, the heading is NaN (floating-point not-a-number).
-Latitude and longitude MUST always be provided.
+Latitude and longitude MUST be provided.
 If any other of these values are unknown, they are omitted.

 The location may have been cached for a period of time before token